davidselassie/yelp-friday-shots/README.md

    fees must be paid prior to the first shot.
 1. All shooters who hit the bell will split the pot.
 1. Only one game may be played per week.
-1. run.py must be used to run the game.
-Someone must update the stats in the README once the game is done.
+1. `make play` will be used to run the game.

 Meta Rules